Mellanox/hw_offload_api_examples/crc32_tester_descr.md

 ## Overview

 This example demostrates how to use CRC32 offload and zero-copy in simple storage protocol.
+Network messages and persistent data are protected by CRC32 signature.
+Data coming from network should be segmented into stide repeated blocks and some metadata is added.

 ### Terminology